alleetanner/biopython/site-build/content/posts/00intro.md

   enable: true
 ---

-### What is Streamlit?
+### What is BioPython?
-Streamlit is a library which allows you to turn your data science scripts into interactive web apps.
-It brings together powerful data analysis packages and graphical plotting libraries, blahblah
+Biopython is a Python library for working with DNA, RNA and protein sequences.
+It have a very wide catalogue of functions, for operations such as reverse complementing of a DNA string, sequence alignment and working with BLAST when searching genomic data.
+It also allows data to be retrieved from repositories holding sequence information produced by researchers globally, such as NCBI GenBank and Ensemble.

 Normal text body.